 Don’t mistake its seclusion for lack of scenic beauty; there is a lot to see and do near the Cosby campsite.

 You can hike to the Hen Wallow Falls, where you will be rewarded with a picturesque view and beautiful sites.
 You can also go to the nearby Sutton Ridge Overlook for more sight-seeing of the gorgeous terrain.

 For a more daring venture, try hiking the 10.6 miles trail up to the Mt Cammerer Fire Tower.
 Reaching the top of the mountain is very fulfilling, and the view of the state from above is to die for.
 You can also take the dip to the Trail-Snake Den Trail Loop for an even more exciting venture.

 The campground has 157 sites, each with a picnic table and a fire grate.
-You can also go backcountry camping for something more demanding.
+You can also go backcountry camping for something more challenging.

 The Savage Gulf is as harsh and rough as its name suggests.
 It’s an ideal camping ground for backpackers who can conveniently set up a tent at any of the nine campsites within the field.

 There is a lot to see and do in the 16,000 acres of the Cumberland Plateau.
 From suspension bridges to waterfalls to the wilderness that spreads as far as the eye can see, the Gulf has it all.

 There are 50 miles of hiking trails for you to discover.
 Most of them are about nine to ten miles long, which is excellent for beginners.
 If you are an experienced hiker, however, you can also go on the longer and more difficult hikes.